Rescuers in Lebanon recover more bodies days after blast

 The investigation is focusing on port and customs officials, with 16 employees detained and others questioned.
 But many Lebanese say it points to much greater rot that permeates the political system and extends to the country's top leadership.
 For decades, Lebanon has been dominated by the same political elites — many of them former warlords and militia commanders from the 1975-1990 civil war.
 The ruling factions use public institutions to accumulate wealth and distribute patronage to supporters.
 Thirty years after the end of the civil war, power outages are still frequent, trash often goes uncollected and tap water is largely undrinkable.

 Even before the blast, the country was mired in a severe economic crisis that was also widely blamed on the political class.
-Unemployment was soaring, and a collapse of the local currency wiped out many people's savings, That will make the task of rebuilding after the blast even more daunting..
+Unemployment was soaring, and a collapse of the local currency wiped out many people's savings, That will make the task of rebuilding after the blast even more daunting.(AP) RUP RUP.

 - READ MORE ON: